Pied-à-terre

-A pied-à-terre (/fr/, plural: pieds-à-terre; French for "foot on the ground") is a small living unit, e.g., apartment or condominium, often located in a large city and not used as an individual's primary residence.
-The term implies use of the property as a temporary second residence, but not a holiday home, either for part of the year or part of the work week, usually by a reasonably wealthy person.
+A pied-à-terre (/fr/; plural: pieds-à-terre; French for "foot/feet on the ground") is a living unit, e.g., apartment or condominium, often located in a large city and not used as an individual's primary residence.
+The term implies use of the property as a temporary second residence, but not a holiday home, either for part of the year or part of the work week, usually by a rather wealthy person.
 If the owner's primary residence is nearby, the term also implies that the residence allows the owner to use their primary residence as a vacation home.

 Pieds-à-terre attracted discussion during the 2010s in Paris and New York, where they are argued to cause a reduction in the overall housing supply.
 A tax on such units has been discussed since 2014.

 Legislation of pieds-à-terre

 New York

 In 2014, The New York Times reported 57% of units on one three-block stretch of midtown Manhattan were vacant over half of the year.
 Many of the buildings mentioned border Central Park and have become known as Billionaires' Row.
 New York State Senator Liz Krueger, whose district includes Midtown, stated:

-My district has some of the most expensive land values in the world — I’m ground zero for the issue of foreign buyers.
+My district has some of the most expensive land values in the world—I'm ground zero for the issue of foreign buyers.
 I met with a developer who is building one of those billionaire buildings on 57th Street and he told me, "Don't worry, you won't need any more services, because the buyers won't be sending their kids to school here, there won't be traffic."

-Some cooperative buildings in New York City have restrictions on pied-à-terre purchasers.
-However, a 2019 bill in the New York State Assembly that would place a recurring tax on luxury pieds-à-terre was blocked after intense pressure from real estate developers and their lobbyists.
+A 2019 bill in the New York State Assembly that would place a recurring tax on luxury pieds-à-terre was blocked after intense pressure from real estate developers and their lobbyists.

+On Tax Day in 2026, New York State Governor Kathy Hochul and New York City Mayor Zohran Mamdani proposed a New York City pied-à-terre tax on second homes worth over $5 million, projected to bring in more than $500 million annually.
+On May 27, 2026, the New York State Legislature approved the tax, which took effect on July 1, 2026.
+How much the city will ultimately be able to collect in revenue is a matter of dispute.

+Many cooperative buildings in New York City have restrictions on pied-à-terre purchasers or occupancy in their co-op bylaws.